LabTranslationalArchitectomics/riboWaltz/README.md

     library("devtools")
     install_github("LabTranslationalArchitectomics/riboWaltz")

-To install __riboWaltz__ generating the vignette substitute the latter command with:
+To install __riboWaltz__ and generate the vignette substitute the latter command with:

     install_github("LabTranslationalArchitectomics/riboWaltz", build_vignettes=TRUE)